QuantumKitHub/MPSKit.jl/docs/src/man/operators.md

 ```@example operators
 O_xzx[1]
 ```

+!!! warning
+    The local tensors are defined only up to a gauge transformation of the virtual spaces.
+    This means that the tensors are not uniquely defined, and special care must be taken when comparing MPOs on an element-wise basis.

 For convenience, a number of utility functions are defined for probing the structure of the constructed MPO.
 For example, the spaces can be queried as follows: